Chapter 5 Lab 5: t-test (Independent Sample)

 When interpreting Levene’s test, the rule is as follows: If the p-value in the table is smaller than your alpha level, then your variances are not equal and you should request Welch’s t-test.
 If the p-value for Levene’s test is larger than alpha, then you can use the Student’s t-test that is automatically generated when you request an independent t-test.

-Some people may recommend that you always use Welch’s t-test - whether the assumptions are upheld or violated.
+Some people may recommend that you always use Welch’s t-test (referred to as a t-test with Welch’s adjustment) - whether the assumptions are upheld or violated.

 What does the t-test tell us about the data?
 We can put our finding into words to clarify:

-What if you had reported Welch’s t-test in this case?
-Well, the t-statistic for our independent-samples t-test is -3.48, the degrees of freedom are adjusted to 33.4, and the p-value for the t-test is .001.
+What if you had reported the t-test with Welch’s adjustment in this case?
+Well, the t-statistic for our independent-samples t-test is -3.48, the degrees of freedom are adjusted to 33.43, and the p-value for the t-test is .001.

 We can also look at the descriptive statistics to better understand what happened in the experiment: